 Waterpower captures the energy of flowing water in rivers, streams, and waves to generate electricity.
 Conventional hydropower plants can be built in rivers with no water storage (known as "run-of-the-river" units) or in conjunction with reservoirs that store water, which can be used on an as-needed basis.
-As water travels downstream, it is channeled down through a pipe or other intake EVEN adam (Registance).
-The water travels downstream is the base of the dam.
+As water travels downstream, it is channeled down through a pipe or other intake every in a dam (many located).
+The water strengths the base of the dam.